Contact Lens Care

 - Block out excessive sunlight with curtains or blinds

 7. Reduce glare

 Minimise glare by:

-- If you wear glasses, using lenses with an anti-reflective coating will also help to reduce glare.
+- Using lenses with an anti-reflective coating will also help to reduce glare (If you wear glasses)

 Take a break every now and again.
 It’s best to follow the 20-20-20 rule: Every 20 minutes, take a 20-second break and look at something 20 feet away.